MSc in Economics and Business Administration - Finance and Strategic Management

 Electives / Exchange / CEMS (30 ECTS)

-You can find course descriptions in the programme regulations for Finance and Strategic Management.
+You can read more about the programme, academic content and exams in the programme regulations for Finance and Strategic Management.